 Why Do Seagate Backup Plus Rosewood Drives Fail So Often?

-Seagate Backup Plus drives using the Rosewood platform (ST1000LM035, ST2000LM007) fail at high rates due to fragile read/write heads that degrade prematurely and a firmware Service Area prone to translator corruption.
-Both failures require PC-3000 intervention to recover data.
+Seagate Backup Plus Rosewood drives (ST1000LM035, ST2000LM007) fail at high rates due to fragile read/write heads in a 7mm chassis with a low-torque spindle motor, & a firmware Service Area prone to MCMT (SysFile 348) translator corruption.

 Seagate Backup Plus Slim and Portable drives from 2016 onward use the Rosewood platform (model numbers ST1000LM035 and ST2000LM007).
 These 2.5" drives are among the most failure-prone mechanisms we receive.